-As a Liferay developer, you’re undoubtedly already familiar with the concept of plugins (portlets, themes, etc).
-If you’re not familiar with Liferay plugins, see the introductory section of Liferay developer tutorials.
+As a Liferay developer, you’re undoubtedly already familiar with the concept of plugins (portlets, themes, etc.).
+If you’re not familiar with Liferay plugins, see Introduction to Liferay Development.
 A Liferay App (sometimes just called an app) is a collection of one or more of these plugins, packaged together to represent the full functionality of an application on the Liferay platform.
-In addition to the plugins contained within an app, apps have metadata such as names, descriptions, versions, and other information used to describe and track the app throughout its life cycle.
+In addition to the plugins contained within an app, apps have metadata such as names, descriptions, versions, and other information that describe and track the app throughout its life cycle.

-Much like standard Liferay plugins, Liferay apps are also hot-deployable.
-Liferay Marketplace apps are distributed via a special file type with a
+Much like standard Liferay plugins, Liferay apps are also auto-deployable.
+Liferay Marketplace apps are distributed via a special file type with an

 .lpkg extension.
-To deploy these files, drop them into a running Liferay instance’s hot-deploy folder (
+To deploy these files, drop them into a running Liferay instance’s auto-deploy folder (

 [Liferay_Home]/deploy), like any other plugin.

 As an app developer, you’re not required to create the